Donor Segmentation 101: How to Effectively Segment Your Donors

 At Keela, we take donor segmentation seriously, so we’ve made it easy to do and highly flexible to meet your specific needs.
 Here are a few tips for when you’re digging deep into Keela and want to get the most out of your data.

 Filters allow you to view all of the contacts that fit a defined set of criteria.
 Using the filter tool, you can combine tags, custom fields, and Keela preset data points to create a list of contacts who fit your parameters.
-For example, you might create a filter that looks for volunteers (tag), in Toronto (tag), who are available on Tuesdays and Thursdays (custom field), who have given in the last year (Keela preset).
+For example, you might create a filter that looks for volunteers (tag), in Toronto (tag), who are available on Tuesdays and Thursdays (custom field), and who have given in the last year (Keela preset).
 Once you’ve input your requirements, click Filter and you’ll see a list of every contact who meets your requirements.

 If you’ve tagged your contacts and input data via custom fields and you can’t wait to start creating segments, the best place to start is the Segments tab.
 From this tab you can filter your contacts using tags and custom fields, then save those filtered lists as segments.
 Keela even offers default segments that may be useful to your organization.